Atsika/mkwinsyscall/README.md

 ## Why this fork ?

-I made this fork to include my custom resolution library named [**PElib**](https://github.com/atsika/pelib).
+I made this fork to include my custom resolution library named [**MyProc**](https://github.com/atsika/myproc).
 It allows you to resolve module handles (GetModuleHandle) and function (or proc) addresses (GetProcAddress) manually, without using the Windows API.
-It includes the API hashing technique (using sdbm hashing algo) to hide which functions are used.
+It includes the API hashing technique (using fnv1a hashing algo) to hide which functions are used.

 ## Usage